lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 clicking restore button in Control pane.
 If you want to delete the folder forever, then please click red trash bin icon button.
 A confirmation modal will pop up with input field to make sure you want to delete this folder completely.
-After typing the name of folder correctly, click ``DELETE FOREVER`` button to remove
+After typing the name of folder correctly, click ``DELETE FOREVER`` button to remove.

 .. image:: vfolder_delete_dialog.png
    :width: 400